lucasf-wso2/integration-samples/ballerina-integrator/hr-ai-chat-agent/README.md

 ### Step 2: Configure the Embedding Model

-1. Select `text-embedding-ada-002` from the OpenAI embedding model dropdown.
+1. Select `MistralAI` embedding model from the dropdown.

 2. Enter the API key in the `Embedding Model API Key` field.
-    To generate an API key, follow the steps in the [OpenAI Platform documentation](https://platform.openai.com/docs/guides/embeddings).
+    To generate an API key, follow the steps in the [MistralAI Platform documentation](https://docs.mistral.ai/getting-started/).

 3. Click Next.